aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/generative-ai-use-cases.en.md

 * **ModelRegion**
     * The region where Amazon Bedrock models will be used
 * **RAGEnabled** (default: None)
     * Select RAG capabilities to enable.
-"Knowledge-Bases" uses Amazon Bedrock Knowledge Bases, "Kendra" uses Amazon Kendra, and "Both" uses both
+"Knowledge-Bases" uses Amazon Bedrock Knowledge Bases, "Kendra" uses Amazon Kendra Developer Edition, and "Both" uses both.
+Options with "Enterprise" suffix (like "Kendra-Enterprise") use Kendra Enterprise Edition
 * **SelfSignUp** (default: false)
     * Toggles self-signup functionality on/off
 * **AllowedSignUpEmailDomains**